isaacnmm/pestpolicy-hugo2XX/content/posts/best-running-shoes-for-posterior-tibial-tendonitis/index.md

 ###  [1.
 ASICS Women's Gel-Kayano 27 Posterior Tibial Tendonitis Running Shoes](https://www.amazon.com/dp/B082NTQBNS/?tag=p-policy-20)

 ASICS Gel-Kayano 27 provides comfort and support thanks to the Trusstic technology that helps to improve the stability of the platform.
-Runners with posterior tibial tendonitis will benefit from the support that this stability running [shoe](https://pestpolicy.com/best-running-shoes-for-extensor-tendonitis/) provides.
+Runners with posterior tibial tendonitis will benefit from the support that this stability running [shoe](https://pestpolicy.com/best-running-shoes-for-extensor-tendonitis/)provides.

 Kayano 27 corrects overpronation and it will be helpful for those who have inflamed posterior tendon or experience pain on the inside of the foot and ankle.